 Our boat loan products continue to be available with applications online or over the phone.
 Interest rates also remain at current low levels.
 With Jade Boat Loans, your interest rate is fixed for the entire term of your loan, so even if and when the RBA does lift rates, your loan will remain the same.

-Whether at home or out and about, you can check marine lending repayment estimates by using our boat loan calculator and give us a call for a confirmed boat loan quote at the cheapest available interest rate.
+Whether at home or out and about, you can check marine lending repayment estimates by using our marine lending loan calculator and give us a call for a confirmed boat loan quote at the cheapest marine lending interest rates.

 Stay across what’s happening in boating by staying in touch with our news and articles each week.